Analysis | Study shows Trump is a super-spreader — of coronavirus misinformation

 The study and its methodology are likely to be extensively parsed in the days to come, and it’s possible to oversimplify the findings as “Trump is responsible for 38 percent of coronavirus misinformation,” as some already are.
 The role of the media in disseminating this misinformation is also worth a critical look.

 For example, the study’s definitions of what constitutes misinformation are somewhat subjective and debatable.
 The largest misinformation category is “miracle cures,” which comprised 26.4 percent of all pieces of misinformation.
-Among the types of “miracle cures” included were the anti-malarial drugs chloroquine and hydroxycholorquine.
+Among the types of “miracle cures” included were the anti-malarial drugs chloroquine and hydroxychloroquine.
 Early on, reputable health officials suggested they might indeed be beneficial, despite there being no conclusive scientific proof.
 That led the Food and Drug Administration to approve them for emergency use for a period of time, though that authorization was later rescinded in light of new evidence.

 Trump clearly hyped the drugs way beyond the available data — as he has repeatedly with other treatments like disinfectants and convalescent plasma — and he publicly said he had applied pressure to gain their approval.
 But some of the articles the study cited as spreading misinformation covered the potential of the drug in measured ways at a time in which nothing was conclusive.
-One of them, for example, merely noted a surge in hydroxychloroquine prescriptions, while noting up high that a recent study had indicated the drug might actually do more harm and that foreign medical professionals were pumping the breaks on the drug.
+One of them, for example, merely noted a surge in hydroxychloroquine prescriptions, while noting up high that a recent study had indicated that the drug might actually do more harm and that foreign medical professionals were pumping the breaks on the drug.

-In the same vein, it’s worth noting that many of the mentions of this misinformation were not spouting it uncritically.
-The study’s authors note that just 16.4 percent of were explicit fact-checks or referenced fact checks and said, “This underscores the outsized role that media professionals play in disseminating misinformation through choices made in who and what to cover.”
+In the same vein, it’s worth noting that many of the mentions of this misinformation were not referencing it uncritically.
+The study’s authors note that just 16.4 percent of were explicit fact checks or referenced fact checks and said, “This underscores the outsized role that media professionals play in disseminating misinformation through choices made in who and what to cover.”
 The authors say the media often followed up with fact checks only after the misinformation had initially spread.

 But much of the other coverage appears to have been skeptical without explicitly being fact-checking in nature.
 For example, the biggest spike in misinformation about “miracle cures” was about injecting disinfectants, which Trump floated at a news conference in late April.
-The coverage of Trump’s suggestion was overwhelmingly focused on ridiculing the idea and noting how dangerous it was — including in the article the study cites in its chart, via Euronews:
+The coverage of Trump’s suggestion was overwhelmingly focused on ridiculing the idea and noting how dangerous it was — including in an article the study cites in its chart, via Euronews:

 Medical experts have hit out at US President Donald Trump after he floated the idea of injecting disinfectant into the body to fight COVID-19.Trump, already under fire for his coronavirus response, also appeared to suggest using ultraviolet (UV) light "inside the body".His comments, which came on the day the US death toll from COVID-19 passed 50,000 people, sparked a backlash online.Doctors and scientists were quick to discredit the suggestions and warned injecting disinfectant into people could be fatal.